Menu

 Run Java online in your browser

-This is a free online Java playground and compiler.
-Write Java code directly in your browser, hit Run, and execute on JDK 24 (Eclipse Temurin) in seconds — no local JDK, no Maven, no Gradle required.
-It's the fastest way to try a new language feature, work through an interview problem, or debug a short snippet.
+A free online Java playground and compiler.
+Write Java in your browser, hit Run, and the code compiles and executes on JDK 24 (Eclipse Temurin) in seconds.
+No local JDK, no Maven, no Gradle to set up first.

-Under the hood, the editor uses the same engine as VS Code (Java syntax highlighting, autocompletion, error squiggles), and your code compiles on JDK 24 with Gson pre-installed for JSON.
-Whether you're exploring streams, records, pattern matching, or prepping for a Java interview, this online Java compiler goes from idea to output in seconds — no Maven or Gradle project to scaffold.
+The editor is built on the same engine as VS Code, so Java syntax highlighting, autocompletion, and error squiggles all work.
+Code compiles on JDK 24 with Gson pre-installed for JSON — useful for exploring streams, records, pattern matching, or prepping for a Java interview without scaffolding a Maven or Gradle project.

 What makes this Java playground useful

-- Full Java syntax highlighting, autocompletion, and clear compile errors — the same editor engine that powers VS Code.
+• Full Java syntax highlighting, autocompletion, and clear compile errors, powered by the same editor engine as VS Code.

 What you can build in the Java playground